avaneev/biteopt/README.md

 competing minima in a function.

 This method is hugely-probabilistic, and it depends on its initial state, which is selected randomly.
-In most cases it is more efficient to retry the optimization with a new random seed than to wait for the optimization process to converge.
-Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 800 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 8000 iterations (harder functions may
+In most cases it is more efficient to attempt to optimize with a new random seed than to wait for the optimization process to converge.
+Based on the results of optimization of the test-set, for 2-dimensional functions it is reasonable to expect convergence in 800 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 8000 iterations (harder functions may